bloomberg/chromium.bb/src/net/docs/life-of-a-url-request.md

 # Life of a URLRequest

-This document is intended as an overview of the core layers of the network stack, their basic responsibilities, how they fit together, and where some of the pain points are, without going into too much detail.
-Though it touches a bit on child processes and the content/loader stack, the focus is on net/ itself.
+This document is intended as an overview of the core layers of the network stack and the network service, their basic responsibilities, and how they fit together, without going into too much detail.
+This doc assumes the network service is enabled, though the network service is not yet enabled by default on any platform.

 It's particularly targeted at people new to the Chrome network stack, but should also be useful for team members who may be experts at some parts of the